ataraxao/drex/Cooperative_Wealth_Agreement.md

 Vehicle LLC: [Name; State of Formation]
 Vehicle Account Identifier: [Account Number / Custodian]

+Party A Designated Account (“A Designated Account”): [Institution; Account Title (Party A); Identifier/Last-4; any custodian-required routing details]
+Party B Designated Account (“B Designated Account”): [Institution; Account Title (Party B or permitted revocable trust); Identifier/Last-4; any custodian-required routing details]

+Designated Account Documentation.
+Prior to processing any distribution, the Independent Administrator must have on file documentation reasonably sufficient under custodian policy to confirm each Designated Account is titled to the applicable Party (or permitted trust), such as a custodial statement, confirmation letter, or equivalent.

 ## 2. Authority During Term (Event-Only)
 (a) **Exclusive Transfers-Out / Distributions.** Except as expressly permitted herein, no withdrawal, transfer-out, liquidation for distribution, or distribution shall be processed unless the Independent Administrator executes it pursuant to an Administrator Event.
 (b) **Party A Trading Authority Only.** Party A may have Trading Authority only.
 Party A shall have no authority to withdraw, transfer out, distribute, pledge, encumber, borrow against, or otherwise move value out of the Vehicle Account.
 (c) **Party B Access (Default View-Only).** Unless the custodian requires otherwise, Party B’s access (if any) shall be view-only.

+(d) **Permitted Recipients (Recipient Restrictions).** The Independent Administrator may execute any withdrawal, transfer-out, or distribution from the Vehicle Account only to: (i) Party B’s B Designated Account, (ii) Party A’s A Designated Account, and (iii) the custodian and/or a governmental taxing authority solely for fees, required withholding, or charges imposed by law or custodian policy.
+Transfers to any other recipient are permitted only if required by a final arbitration award, court order, or applicable law.

+(e) **Designated Account Change Procedure (Joint Instruction + Documentation).** Any change to the A Designated Account or B Designated Account requires joint written instruction signed by both Parties delivered under Section 2.4 of the Agreement and copied to the Independent Administrator.
+Any such change becomes effective only after the Independent Administrator has received documentation reasonably sufficient under custodian policy to confirm the new account is titled to the applicable Party (or permitted trust).

 ## 3. Notices; Deemed Effectiveness; Alternative Service
 The Independent Administrator may rely on the deemed effective time set forth in Section 2.4 of the Agreement and is not required to confirm actual receipt by the other Party.
 If the Independent Administrator receives an arbitration award or court order authorizing alternative service under Section 2.5, the Independent Administrator may rely on notices, orders, or awards delivered using such authorized method.